nbusseneau/hephaistos/README.md

 Choice:
 ```

 Type `1` to pick the patch option.
-Hephaistos will again prompt you for your resolution and HUD preferences, and then patch Hades:
+Hephaistos will again prompt you for your resolution and preferences, and then patch Hades:

 ```
 INFO:hephaistos:Using resolution: (3840, 1600)